dinesh-ax/axway-open-docs/content/en/docs/apim_relnotes/20220830_apimgr_relnotes.md

 ### Policy Studio and Configuration Studio update process

 During the Policy Studio and Configuration Studio update process, the `plugins` directory is deleted and then recreated with the new plugins.
-Any custom plugins added to this directory will be removed.
-It is not recommended to add custom plugins in this directory.
+Therefore, any custom plugins added to this directory is removed.

 For more information, see [Install a Policy Studio update](/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion/#install-a-policy-studio-update) and [Install a Configuration Studio update](/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion/#install-a-configuration-studio-update).

 ### HTTP cookie validation

 API Gateway validates HTTP cookies as per RFC 6265.
-A new `com.axway.apigw.cookie.validation.ignore` Java system property has been added to bypass cookie validation introduced in the 7.7.0.20210530 release.
+A new `com.axway.apigw.cookie.validation.ignore` Java system property has been added to bypass cookie validation introduced in [API Gateway May 2021](/docs/apim_relnotes/20210530_apimgr_relnotes/) release.
 When the property is set to `true`, API Gateway skips cookie validation.

 For more information, see [System property changes](/docs/apim_reference/system_props/).

-### HTTP Redirect and Connect to URL filters now fail URLs containing non-encoded characters
+### HTTP Redirect and Connect to URL filters fail URLs containing non-encoded characters

 The **HTTP Redirect** filter now fails URLs containing non-encoded CRLF characters with an `Internal Server Error` instead of passing with a `301 Moved Permanently` response with no location header.